Blog 79: Tools in product management … (1/7)

 - Identify positive or negative sentiments associated with products or brands.

-- Detect patterns and trends within the data to uncover emerging opportunities or threats in the market landscape.
+- Detect patterns and trends within the data to uncover emerging opportunities or threats.

 - Tools like Brandwatch, Crimson Hexagon are examples of AI-powered market research platforms.

-- Natural Language Processing (NLP) technologies parse large volumes of unstructured data, such as customer feedback, support tickets, and surveys.
+- Natural language processing (NLP) parses large volumes of unstructured data, such as customer feedback, support tickets, and surveys.

 - Tools like MonkeyLearn and Lexalytics can automate the extraction of requirements from unstructured data.